 The Minnesota Chapter of ARCS Foundation supports scholars from the University of Minnesota.
 All are selected by their respective departments and meet ARCS Foundation’s high standards of academic excellence.

-ARCS Foundation Scholar Awards are presented each October, and provide Scholars with $5,000 per year, for two years.
+ARCS Foundation Scholar Awards are presented each fall, and provide Scholars with $5,000 per year, for two years.

 Introducing the ARCS Foundation MN Chapter Scholars

-Our current Scholars span six different departments at the University of Minnesota: Biochemistry, Molecular Biology, and Biophysics (BMBB); Biomedical Engineering (BME); Mechanical Engineering, Civil (Mech E); Civil, Environmental, and Geo-Engineering (CEGE); Computer Science & Engineering (CSE); and Neuroscience.
+Our current Scholars span six different departments at the University of Minnesota: Biochemistry, Molecular Biology, and Biophysics (BMBB); Biomedical Engineering (BME); Mechanical Engineering, Civil (Mech E); Civil, Environmental, and Geo-Engineering (CEGE); Computer Science & Engineering (CSE); Neuroscience; aand Immunology.

 Judee Sharon is a Ph.D. candidate in the Department of Biochemistry, Molecular Biology, and Biophysics at the University of Minnesota.
 She works with Dr. Katarzyna Adamala on research relating to synthetic cell systems and biological computing.
 She was drawn to this work in synthetic biology because of its potential in explaining how the principles of life operate.
 Much like we would rebuild a car engine to learn how each individual part contributes to a working whole, creating a synthetic cell that mimics a living one will (hopefully) show us how cells work.
 She is also working on building a primitive biological computer by tethering the concepts of Boolean logic with well understood concepts in biology.
 In the distant future, she hopes that biocomputing research will build toward highly integrated prosthetics, intricately programmed bacteria, and biological supercomputers.